 Organizations stimulated by philanthropic duty always invest a fraction of their income in accumulation to be as ethically and environmentally peaceful as feasible.
 Many jobs contribute to generositiesopy and nonprofits that concur with their guiding careers, while others provide worthwhile effects that have nobody to do with their industry.
-Others move so far as to organize their helpful faith or organisation to assist others.
+Others move so far as to organize their helpful faith or organization to assist others.

 4. Financial Responsibilities

 Economic responsibility implies a company’s exercise of establishing all of its monetary judgments its loyalty to do good in the areas mentioned above.
-The ultimate goal is to have a positive impact on the environment, people, and society, not just maximise profits.
+The ultimate goal is to have a positive impact on the environment, people, and society, not just maximize profits.